Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - Expressing your enthusiasm for the position and the company

-Dear [Hiring Manager’s Name]
+Dear [Hiring Manager’s Name],

-I am writing to inform you of my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
-As a highly skilled and knowledgeable [Your field] I am convinced that I would be an ideal candidate for this position.
+I am writing to let you know of my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
+I am highly skilled and knowledgeable [Your field] I am confident that I will make a perfect fit for this opportunity.

-Thank you for taking a look at my application.
-I look forward to getting in touch with you.
+Thank you for taking the time to consider my application.
+I am looking forward to hearing from you.

 Sincerely,